OPT002: Low Vision 2 - Practical

 - Spectacle mounted high addition low vision aids

 - Optical low vision aids and their use

 - Practical contrast enhancement in everyday life

 - Services provided by other agencies

 How the module will be assessed

-Practical Assessment (50%): At the end of the two day workshop, students will be assessed carrying out a full low vision assessment on a volunteer low vision patient.
+Practical assessment (50%): You will be assessed carrying out a full low vision assessment on a volunteer low vision patient.